 We have an interesting page on adrenal disease in ferrets, which causes different symptoms in the ferret compared to dogs and cats.

-Several medical terms and abbreviations relate directly to Addison’s:
+Several medical terms and abbreviations relate directly to Addison’s that will be used on this page:

 |glucocorticoids – Cortisol||tachypnea-increased respiratory rate|